Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 If you have a blown out flip flop, you may be able to temporarily thong to stay in place with a plastic bread clip.
 Use a bread tag for a broken flip flop for a quick and easy fix for your footwear.

-This is a guide to fixing squeaky sandals.
+This is a page to fixing squeaky sandals.
 Squeaky sandals can be truly annoying to listen to and sometimes difficult to fix.